WofWca/snowflake-generalized/README.md

 You're supposed to be using the broker and the proxies that other people already set up publicly.

+With that out of the way,
-Let's make a setup that will work in the same way as
+let's make a setup that will work in the same way as

 ```bash
 ssh -L localhost:2080:example.com:80 my-server-1.my-domain.com -N